 Buried at Reichswald Forest War Cemetery, Kleve, Germany. |

 Christopher Daft was born in Oxford in 1922, the youngest of three brothers.
 His father served in the First World War and later worked as a musician and a labourer.
-The family lived in a three-storey house in Western Road and as well as the family, Christopher's mother looked after a variety of lodgers and boarders.
+The family lived in a three-storey house in Western Road; as well as the family, Christopher's mother looked after a variety of lodgers and boarders.
 Christopher was in the RAF during the war, and was killed when his Halifax bomber was shot down by a German night-fighter.

 |